Graduates of the Year Awards 2025 – Jury

 • Jing Shen

-• Clive Solari
+• Clive Solari FDIA

 Clive Solari is a co-director of D3 Design, a Sydney-based industrial design studio renowned for product innovation and strategic design thinking.
 With over 45 years of experience, Clive has led award-winning projects across consumer goods, packaging, and manufacturing.
 His expertise lies in translating consumer insights into commercially successful outcomes, underpinned by a deep understanding of materials, production, and market dynamics.
 His notable projects include designing the A-Leagues Champions Trophies and collaborating on award-winning products for Wiltshire, Vuly, Klipsta and Rae Morris.
 A former NSW President of the Design Institute of Australia, Clive is a respected mentor and advocate for design excellence, committed to advancing the profession through thoughtful leadership, collaboration, and a passion for purposeful, human-centred design.